peterddrummond/xspde_matlab/doc/source/xsim.rst

 Sequences
 ---------

 In many types of application, a sequence of stochastic equations requires simulation.
 In these cases the final field value after integration of one equation becomes the initial value of the next equation in the sequence.
+At the end of each simulation loop, global averages and error-bars are calculated and stored for output.

 Sequences therefore are the basic concept used in both the input of parameters to xSPDE, and the storage of data generated.

 Input and data arrays
 ---------------------

-To explain xSPDE in full detail,
+To explain xSIM in full detail,

 -  Simulation inputs are stored in the ``input`` cell array.